Student Spotlight With Laura What Led You To Yoga Teacher Training In Costa Rica

 I sincerely hope to teach yoga in the community where I live, so I hope to get a good foundation in actually teaching yoga to give me the confidence and knowledge to do so.
 I also hope to get back into a routine where yoga and meditation become priorities in my life again.

-What three words best describe how you feel at this very moment, prior to boarding the plane?
+What three words best describe how you feel at this very moment, before boarding the plane?

 Excited, nervous, and ready.